-Chief among those is the need for transportation that is fulfilled by the aviation industry which is suffering its own crisis – a growing worldwide shortage of commercial and military pilots.
-The critical short fall is due largely to the increasing numbers of aging commercial pilots who are facing mandatory retirement in the next few years.
+The world of travel is changing.
+Chief among those changes is a growing worldwide shortage of commercial and military pilots.
+The critical shortfall is due largely to the increasing numbers of aging commercial pilots who are facing mandatory retirement in the next few years.

 According to the Federal Aviation Agency (FAA), the number of pilot certificates issued by that agency has decreased by more than 60 percent since 1980.
 The present- and near-term future doesn’t get any better.
 A 2019 report from Boeing shows that within the next decade, 42 percent of commercial pilots currently flying for U.S. major airlines will reach their mandatory retirement age of 65.
 In military aviation, the Department of Defense recently reported a shortfall of nearly 1,300 Naval aviator and other flight officer billets and predicted a shortage of 1,000 Air Force pilots by 2022.